-- Red fire or Red Sails are loose leaf lettuces that bring into play the reddish-bronze tones while Cimmaron lettuce is more bronze.
+- Red fire or Red Sails are loose-leaf lettuces that bring into play the reddish-bronze tones while Cimmaron lettuce is more bronze.

-- Try Freckles instead of plain green romaine.
+- Try Freckles instead of plain, green romaine.
 This romaine type is splotched with burgundy and resistant to bolting.
 Darker burgundy Galactic has curled leaf edges and is also resistant to bolting.

 - Rainbow chard comes in a plethora of colors.
 Bright Lights is a chard variety whose stems and leaf veins arrive in riotous hues of orange, red, yellow, purple-red, and hot pink.
-Because it is a taller green, plant it as a backdrop for smaller plants.
+Since it is a taller green, plant it as a backdrop for smaller plants.

 I mentioned my Carmen sweet peppers earlier, but there is seemingly no end to the colors, shapes, and sizes available for pepper lovers.
 Everything from rather “ho-hum” green to purple, white, yellow, red, orange, brown, and even white peppers are available with every available hue within this rainbow of options.

 Eggplant is yet another delightful option for the ornamental vegetable gardener.
-These also come in multi-hued varieties from dark purple to green, white, pink, lavender and even striped varietals.
+These also come in multi-hued varieties from dark purple to green, white, pink, lavender, and even striped varietals.